How to Sign Up Someone for Spam Texts: A Sneaky Prank Guide

 Reporting Spam and Understanding the Law

-You can forward spam texts to 7726 (SPAM).
+You can forward spam texts to 7726 (which spells SPAM!).

-For calls, file a complaint at ftc.gov/complaint.
+For calls, you can file complaints at ftc.gov/complaint.

-Be careful about signing up for things online.
+Always be cautious about signing up for things online.

 Frequently Asked Questions